sandole/rmc-landing-page/README.md

-# kitg
-Karate In The Garage
-A place to meet new friends and create new adventures
+John Seong attempts to create a website!